Osteopathy & Acupuncture (All clinics)

 Sian graduated in 2015 from Swansea University with a first class honours following 4 years studying as a Master of Osteopathy.
 Prior to becoming an osteopath, Sian worked in the NHS as a Physiotherapy Technician and in high level sport for over 10 years, in both rugby and football as a Sports Therapist.

 Since qualifying Sian has done post graduate training in acupuncture, treating fibromyalgia and female pelvic pain/gynaecology and pre/post natal care.
 She has also recently trained with the Australian Physiotherapy and Pilates Institute (APPI) and now teaches Clinical Pilates to everyone from professional sports people to chronic low back pain patients.
-Sian is also currently training to be an Animal Osteopath and due to qualify in June 2020.
+Sian is also currently training to be an Animal Osteopath and due to qualify in late 2020.

 Sian’s special interests include the treatment of headaches/migraines, pre/post natal care and sports injuries/rehabilitation and fibromyalgia.